 The interior is so stylish and well-groomed it wouldn’t look out of place on the cover of GQ magazine.
 If you’re equally as impeccable looking, you needn’t worry about messing up your perfectly-coiffed hair or well-pressed outfit.
 There’s ample room inside, whichever seat you’re in.

 Noticeably large windows offer near-panoramic views.
 These are great for driving and a nice plus point for passengers during scenic treks.
 For that really high-end experience, later flagship versions offer decadent Windsor leather upholstery, a seamlessly adaptive cruise control option and a crisp Meridian sound system.

-The touch screen console is, ironically, a nice touch.
-The newer version boasts an impressive 11.4” curved glass screen, giving you access to the easy-to-use Pivi Pro infotainment system.
-Later XFs have sharpened up and refined most aspects of the interior.
+The touchscreen console is, ironically, a nice touch.
+The newer version boasts an impressive 11.4-inch curved glass screen, giving you access to the easy-to-use Pivi Pro infotainment system.
+Later XFs feature sharpened up and refined most aspects of the interior.
 Even the earliest models are pretty lavish places to sit in and enjoy.

 A roomy glovebox and two generous front door storage areas allow plenty of space for maps, sunglasses, endless yellowing receipts, half-melted Fruit Pastilles and whatever else you stuff into them.

 Running costs and reliability

 Compared to some of its rivals, the Jaguar XF falls a little short in terms of economy, with a slightly lower miles per gallon ratio than you may want, regardless of the engine size you plump for.
 Don’t expect to be able to get much more than between 30 and 35 mpg.